 Drinking water systems in the Trent Conservation Coalition Source Protection Region include municipal systems of various sizes that draw raw water from both groundwater and surface water sources.
-Municipal residential drinking water systems are owned and/or operated by municipalities and serve residential developments.
-Small municipal residential systems serve fewer than 101 private residences, and large municipal residential systems serve more than 100 private residences.
+Municipal residential drinking water systems are owned by municipalities and operated by municipalities or their designate and serve residential developments.
+Small municipal residential systems serve fewer than 101 private residences, and large municipal residential systems serve more than

+100 private residences.